UbiquityRobotics/ubiquity_main/install_virtualization.md

 you need to do some work to get Ubuntu 16.04 LTS running on your host computer.

-## Native Operating System
+## Overview

+The steps involved are:

+1. You need to figure out if you need to install virtualization software.
+   (Most of you will need virtualization software.)

+2. Download and install the virtualization software.
+Ubiquity Robotics only supports the VirtualBox virtualization software from Oracle.

+3. Create a virtual machine using VirtualBox.

+4. Load Ubuntu 16.04 into the virtual machine.

+5. Install the virtual box guest extensions into the virtual machine.

+With no further adeau, you can get started now.

+## Is Virtualization Software Needed

-For this document, we partition native operating systems into ones that Linux operating systems and non-Linux operating systems (e.g. Windows, Mac OS, Solaris, etc.).
+For this document, we partition native operating systems into ones that are base Linux operating systems and non-Linux based operating systems (e.g. Windows, Mac OS, Solaris, etc.).

-You can skip reading the rest of this section,
-If your host computer is running non-Linux native operating system.
+You can skip reading the rest of this section, if your host computer is running non-Linux native operating system.
 All non-Linux native operating systems require the installation of virtualization software.